La Rambla, Córdoba

 La Rambla is a municipality in the province of Córdoba, Spain.

 Aerial view of the town in 2022.

 Climate

 La Rambla has a hot summer mediterranean climate with very hot, dry summers and mild to cool wet winters.
 Due to its location in the Guadalquivir valley, summers are some of the hottest in Europe, with average mean maximum temperature exceeding 37 C, despite having relatively cool nightly temperatures.

 The lowest temperature ever recorded was -6.4 C on 10 February 2012 and 13 February 2012.
-On August 14, 2021 La Rambla recorded 47.6 C, setting a new national-wide record for temperature high in Spain and the highest ever recorded in Continental Europe during the 21st century.
+On August 14, 2021 La Rambla recorded 47.6 C, setting a new nationwide record for the highest temperature in Spain and the highest ever recorded in Continental Europe during the 21st century.